-The Renewable Bioproducts Institute Endowment at Georgia Tech supports more than 40 students each year who conduct faculty-directed research to advance technologies and applications in the bioeconomy.
-It offers an extraordinary depth of endowed research students and fellows – and breadth of faculty from six colleges and numerous research centers across Georgia Tech.
+The Renewable Bioproducts Institute Endowment at Georgia Tech supports students each year who conduct faculty-directed research aligned with RBI's mission to advance technologies and applications in the bioeconomy.
+It offers an extraordinary depth of endowed research students and fellows – and breadth of faculty from numerous colleges and research centers across Georgia Tech.
 The research is available to be accessed and leveraged in the spirit of open innovation.

-In the process, students are prepared to contribute to the evolution of renewable bioproducts and technologies in the marketplace.
-Research investors can engage in an array of opportunities to access the vast expertise across the Georgia Tech campus including sponsoring proprietary or consortium research, mentoring or sponsoring graduate students, and influencing endowment-sponsored, proprietary and consortium research.
+Through the endowment process, students are prepared to contribute to the evolution of renewable bioproducts and technologies in the marketplace; research investors have the opportunity to mentor or sponsor graduate students and influence selection of endowment-sponsored research projects.
+Investors can also engage in an array of other opportunities to access the vast expertise across the Georgia Tech campus, by sponsoring individual company or consortium research.